gdamjan/erlang-irc-bot/README.md

     gen_server:call(IrcBot, {add_plugin, 'plugins.rps', []}).

 You can make changes to the source code & plugins while the bot is running.
-Just hit "make" in another terminal and then, if everything is ok, in the erlang REPL run:
+Just hit "make" in another terminal and then, if everything is ok, in the Erlang REPL run:

     l('plugins.rps').